Get Help Through The Right To Buy Process.

 When The Mortgage Ends Your Payments Finish.

-The right to buy your property is a wonderful opportunity particularly for those who aspire to home ownership, however, a decision to purchase a property should never be taken lightly, especially when you plan on taking out a significant commitment like a mortgage to do so.
+The right to buy your property is a wonderful opportunity particularly for those who aspire to home ownership.
+However, a decision to purchase a property should never be taken lightly, especially when you plan on taking out a significant commitment like a mortgage to do so.
 There are a number of things to consider as buying a home can bring added responsibilities.
-Getting an idea of the possible monthly repayments you might be facing is important.
-Complete our short straighforward on line enquiry form for a no obligation free quote or contact the office on our mobile friendly number 0333 003 1505 or free phone on 0800 298 300 to speak to our adviser team, who can go through the ins and outs with you, so you have the facts and figures and help you decide whether or not you feel buying your council house is going to be an affordable option.
-If you do not have time to speak now fill in the 1 minute online application form at the top of the page and one of our specialist advisers will call you back at a time convenient for you.
+Finding out the monthly repayments you might be facing is important.
+Complete our short straighforward on line enquiry form for a no obligation free quote or contact the office on our mobile friendly number0333 003 1505 or free phone on 0800 298 300 to speak to our right to buy adviser team, who can go through the ins and outs with you.
+You will then have the facts and figures to help you decide whether or not you feel buying your council house is going to be an affordable option.

 Owning a home can be an asset for you and your family for the future and in contrast to renting a council house can provide you with added freedom like being able to make changes to your home without asking for your landlords permission.
 How to buy your council house is a key question and there are a few important steps you need to go through in order to be offered the right to buy your council house and then be able to purchase it.
 Unless you already have the funds available; which is not a viable option for most people, you will need to get a right to buy mortgage to allow you to buy a council house.
 The basic steps in getting a mortgage for your right to buy are as follows: